Stevia and Fatty Liver: Is It Good or Not?

 Have in mind that the pure Stevia extract is EXTREMELY sweet (1 tablespoon equals 1 cup of sugar) so add minimal amounts, ideally by closely following the recommendation on packaging.
 The ones that are mixed with erythritol are not as sweet and usually come in 2:1 ratio.

-Is Truvia good for fatty liver?
+Are Truvia and Splenda good for fatty liver?

 Truvia is very similar to the Splenda I use when I am not able to find any pure Stevia extract to buy.
 It is made of Erythritol, Stevia Leaf Extract and Natural Flavors.